A Step by Step Guide on How to Plan a Road Trip with Kids in Tow:

 With summer just around the corner, I’m sure you are beginning to think about your next adventure with your children.
 Admittedly, a road trip with kids may not be everyone’s first idea of fun, but with good planning and preparation, it can be a super enjoyable experience and a wonderful way to bond.
 If you are starting to warm to the idea, or are, in fact, already planning a road trip with kids and want to avoid the “are we there yet?” chorus from the back seats, follow these simple steps:

-If you are planning to making your road trip a single parent holiday, you will need to decide when you will do the majority of the driving.
+If you are planning on going on a single parent road trip, you will need to decide what time of day you will do the majority of the driving.
 You may prefer to drive early in the morning or late in the evening when the children are likely to be asleep.
-Driving in the dark can lead to reduced concentration levels and fatigue so it is important that you put safety first and stop for regular breaks.
+Driving in the dark can lead to reduced concentration levels and fatigue, so it is important that you put safety first and stop for regular breaks.

 Conduct some thorough research into the towns and cities you will be driving through.
-If you are road tripping through or around Europe, it is important to understand its diversity, particularly when it comes to driving regulations and roads.
-You can literally drive for a few hours and find yourself in a whole new region, if not country and culture so having the correct travel documents is also essential.
+If your road trip with kids takes you around Europe, it is important to understand its diversity, particularly when it comes to driving regulations and roads.
+You can literally drive for a few hours and find yourself in a whole new region, where different rules of the road apply.
+Don’t forget to check that you have the correct travel documents for the countries you are driving through.
 If you are unsure which documents you will require, visiting an immigration solicitor or visa team prior to your road trip is a good idea.

 Once you have decided on your final destination, a great activity to do with the kids ahead of your road trip is to sit down with a map and a marker pen and discuss together how you will get to places and how long it will take by mapping out the journey.
 Invest in a good quality road map and draw on the map so it is easy for the children to understand.
 The map will be a great tool for distraction and will keep the kids quiet in the car.
 It is also educational as they will be able to follow the journey as you go along, teaching them useful map reading skills.

-Unlike air travel, packing for a road trip shouldn’t feel like a task of restraint.
+Unlike air travel, packing for a road trip with kids shouldn’t feel like a task of restraint.
 Pack as if you are packing an overnight bag – and then add a couple extra.
-Ensure everyone in the car has a spare change of clothes, a set of pyjamas and clean underwear.
+Ensure everyone in the car has a spare change of clothes, a set of pyjamas, and clean underwear.
 Toiletries can be shared and purchased so a forgotten shampoo is not the end of the world.
-Pack a separate bag for just the electronics and ensure that everything is fully charged the night before your embark.
+Pack a separate bag for just the electronics, and ensure that everything is fully charged the night before your embark.

 Snacks and Sweet Treats

 It is a good tactic to pack as healthy as possible with as little unrefined sugar as possible.
 A car full of hyper, sugar-fuelled kids is never going to end well and I’m sure will increase your stress levels significantly.
-Here is a list of healthy snacks on the go:
+Here is a list of healthy snacks on the go for a road trip with kids:

 When choosing your route and destination, allow your children to help and make some of the decisions.
 That way they will be more inclined to be excited and helpful because they are invested in the process.
 Plan your road trip in the UK or abroad around famous landmarks, even if you are just driving past, it is a great way for the kids to experience culture and recognize what landmarks belong to which cities.